 Here’s the big one: Before they turned 18, you had access to their financial accounts and had the power to make all of their health care decisions.
 After they turn 18, however, you’re no longer able to do either.

-Before your kids head out into the world, you should discuss and have them sign the following estate planning documents, so if they become incapacitated, you can easily access their medical records and financial accounts without having to go to court.
+Before your kids head out into the world, you should discuss and have them sign the following estate planning documents, so that if they become incapacitated, you can easily access their medical records and financial accounts without having to go to court.
 Signing these documents will ensure that if they ever do need your help and guidance, you’ll have the legal authority to easily provide it.

 Advance Health Care Directive